Settlement Agreements Made Easy

 The terms included in a Settlement Agreement will vary depending on the circumstances of the particular case.
 However, it is common for Settlement Agreements to contain clauses dealing with the following:

-- The date employment terminated
+• The date employment terminated

-- List of claims settled
+• List of claims settled

-- Settlement package including when payment will be made and by what method
+• Settlement package including when payment will be made and by what method

-- Parties understanding of the tax position
+• Parties understanding of the tax position

-- Tax indemnity from the employee
+• Tax indemnity from the employee

-- Reminder of any restrictive covenants or confidentiality obligations in the contract
+• Reminder of any restrictive covenants or confidentiality obligations in the contract

-- Confidentiality about the fact, content and circumstances of the agreement
+• Confidentiality about the fact, content and circumstances of the agreement

-- Obligations on the employee or both parties not to make or publish any derogatory comments
+• Obligations on the employee or both parties not to make or publish any derogatory comments

-- An agreed reference
+• An agreed reference

-- Repayment provisions for breach by the employee of the settlement agreement
+• Repayment provisions for breach by the employee of the settlement agreement

-- Employer contribution to the cost of obtaining legal advice on the terms of the agreement
+• Employer contribution to the cost of obtaining legal advice on the terms of the agreement

-- Arrangements on termination
+• Arrangements on termination.

 Are there any claims that cannot be settled by a Settlement Agreement?

 Not all claims can be settled by means of a Settlement Agreement, for example the right to statutory maternity, paternity and adoption pay and claims under the Agency Workers Regulations 2010.
-It is also usual for an agreement not to compromise an employee’s accrued pension right.
-There is usually a clause dealing with personal injury claims stating either that the agreement does not affect any personal injury claim that the employee may have or a clause signing away the employee’s right to pursue claims for injuries of which he/she is already aware.
+It is also usual for an agreement not to compromise an employee’s accrued pension rights.
+There is also usually a clause dealing with personal injury claims stating either that the agreement does not affect any personal injury claim that the employee may have or a clause signing away the employee’s right to pursue claims for injuries of which he/she is already aware.

 Is a Settlement Agreement legally binding?